Our Mental Health & Wellness Team

 Kimberly’s journey into counseling was inspired by her own positive therapy experiences.
 During her internship, she worked with children, adolescents, adults, and families in both school and office settings.
 Her therapeutic style is warm, empathetic, and collaborative with a touch of humor—she views therapy as a journey where clients take the lead while she helps guide the way.

-Outside of work, Kimberly enjoys spending time with her family and cats, gardening, and watching movies.
 Kimberly works with children, adolescents, adults, and families and is available for in person and tele-health sessions.